esraa-ibrahim/Algorithms/README.md

 # Algorithms
-This will contain various algorithms implementation
+This will contain various algorithms implementation in python.

+Sorting Algorithms
+  1. Insertion Sort